josejorgeruiz/KnowledgeBase/Organization Design and Development (Folder)/The Six Organizational Stages.md

 ### Capability and Ability

-**Capability** denotes the capacity to handle increasing complexity across time horizons—how individuals and organizations **anticipate, decide, and adapt**—distinct from **ability**, which is present-tense, skill-based know-how applied within known conditions.  [oai_citation:11‡General Glossary of Terms.md](file-service://file-1AciCHYJWyUWWFDwBxeYja)  [oai_citation:12‡General Glossary of Terms.md](file-service://file-1AciCHYJWyUWWFDwBxeYja)
+**Capability** denotes the aptitude to handle increasing complexity across time horizons—how individuals and organizations **anticipate, decide, and adapt**—distinct from **ability**, which is present-tense, skill-based know-how applied within known conditions.

 At the **individual** level, capability reflects judgment and sense-making under ambiguity; it is shaped by experience and governs potential for higher levels of work.
 At the **organizational** level, capability is the system’s resilience—its governance, processes, and culture that enable coherent sense- and meaning-making beyond any single person.  [oai_citation:13‡General Glossary of Terms.md](file-service://file-1AciCHYJWyUWWFDwBxeYja)  [oai_citation:14‡General Glossary of Terms.md](file-service://file-1AciCHYJWyUWWFDwBxeYja)